 Please note -- we have two cats to be looked after (no litter trays involved!)
 One is super-friendly and the other one is friendly but also rather nervous.

 Principle bedroom:150 cm

 2nd guest bedroom: 150cm

 3rd guest bedroom: 135cm

-Guest suite right next door.
+Guest studio right next door.
 Please see our other listing: #3064

 Bathrooms: Principle en-suite with shower, family bathroom with shower and bath, plus guest toilet on entrance floor.

-Guest suite has a shower room with toilet.
+Guest studio has a shower room with toilet.

 3 receptions, one 36ft long -- with a woodburner, underfloor heating, large glass doors to a 22' deck with table & chairs and stunning views across to Bushy Coombe, a foothill of Glastonbury Tor.
 The other living rooms are a large comfortable TV room and an upstairs room with desk in the window, large sofa and second TV.
 The downstairs TV is a 65 inch wall-mounted QLED Samsung smart TV with soundbar (pic to be updated!), Freeview and streaming (incl Netflix) available via terrestrial and and internet.
 Upstairs is a large Freesat, with a slightly narrower selection of streaming.
 No Sky.